Philippine Legend: The Legend of Mango

 What the father was referring to?
-It was a fortunate seed that his father and mother had been keeping that is shape like a heart.
-The very ill father had instructed his youngest son to take care of the seed just like the way he loved and took cared of his negligent father.
+It was a fortunate seed that his father and mother had been keeping, shaped like a heart.
+The very ill father had instructed his youngest son to take care of the seed just like the way he loved and cared of his negligent father.

-When the father passed a way, the youngest son planted the heart shaped seed and everyday he takes care of it.
-He water it daily and pull weeds around the sprout.
+When the father passed a way, the youngest son planted the heart shaped seed and takes care of it everyday.
+He watered it everyday and pulled weeds around the sprout.
 Soon, the sprout grew to be a strong, big tree.

-The day came that the tree bears cluster of green fruits that shaped like hearts.
-And when the fruits ripened, they turned out to be yellow in color and so sweet!
+The day came that the tree bears cluster of green fruits shaped like hearts.
+And when the fruits ripened, they turned out to be yellow in color.
+And they're sweet!

 The youngest son was so lucky.
 When he sold the ripe fruits, the wholesalers paid him a lot of money.
 And he planted again the seeds of the remaining ripe fruits so the trees will multiply.
 And so the next year, he got a land of his own where he planted a lot more fruits.

 In case you are wondering about his two elder brothers, well, they both had consumed all their shares as years passed while their youngest brother's effort had all paid off in all that he did.

 Then the time came when the youngest son had bought their old family home and the lands his parents owned before.
 And he also invited his two elder brothers to live with him in the new house on the center of the land he had got for mango plantation.